Distributed-AI/PipeTransformer/cache/README.md

 Discussion:
-1. the time cost on caching maybe larger than the time cost on forward propagation
-2. dynamic decide when to start the cache and how.
+1. the time cost on caching maybe larger than the time cost on forward propagation, so dynamically decide when to start the cache when more than 2 layers are frozen.

-3. sample-wise caching with batch-wise caching
+2. sample-wise caching with batch-wise caching

-4. shuffling v.s. no-shuffling
+3. shuffling v.s. no-shuffling

-5. can we use GPU caching if CPU caching is slower than FP?
+4. can we use GPU caching if CPU caching is slower than FP? prefetching a sliding window caching to GPU memory (profiling the time cost of moving tensor from CPU to GPU, and GPU to CPU)

-6. Let the daemon process handle the CPU caching
+5. Let the daemon process handle the CPU caching
-7. prefetching a sliding window caching to GPU memory, much faster.
-8.